 Fusion Materials Selection for Tokamak Reactors

-Oxford Sigma delivered fusion materials strategy, development, and design for a private fusion company’s tokamak reactor design.
-This project focused on materials development to withstand 14.1 MeV neutrons and plasma exposure, covering the structural, functional, shielding, and breeding materials of the reactor.
+Oxford Sigma delivered fusion materials strategy, development, and designs for the fusion industry.
+These projects have focused on materials development to withstand fusion MeV neutrons and plasma exposure, covering the structural, functional, shielding, and breeding materials of the reactor.

 Molten Salt Reactor Core Engineering

-Oxford Sigma supported a private company’s molten salt reactor core design by analysing fuel facing materials, reactor vessels, and in-core support structures.
-This work covered analysis of the applicability of nuclear codes and standards, along with understanding the effects of molten salt corrosion and radiation damage of core materials.
+Oxford Sigma has supported molten salt reactor core designs by analysing fuel facing materials, reactor vessels, and in-core support structures.
+This work covered analysis of the applicability and application of nuclear codes and standards, along with understanding the effects of molten salt corrosion and radiation damage of core materials.

 Assessment of Fusion Energy for Investment